top of page

 Struggling to find a home in Hampton Roads’ busy market?
 It’s imperative to be connected to the MLS here.
 Almost all listings go there first, while these other apps pull their data from the MLS and local tax records.

-2. Homesnap (best app for the on-the-go house hunter)
+2. Trulia (best app for neighborhood insights)

-3. Roofstock (best app for the single-family investor)
+3. Zillow (best app for ease-of-use)

 4. LoopNet.Com (best app for the commercial investor)

-• Why we love it: Loopnet.com our favorite third-party app for those looking to invest in commercial real estate.
+• Why we love it: Loopnet.com is our favorite third-party app for those looking to invest in commercial real estate.
 Loopnet.com only lists commercial properties for sale or for rent across the country and provides detailed information to make prospecting different locations easy.

 • A drawback: A common sticking point in the commercial real estate investing game is the difficulty in finding complete, up-to-date information - a complaint seen fairly often with LoopNet.
 Often, commercial listings aren’t updated as often on the MLS itself (which causes the issue), but it’s worth noting.
 Agents and brokers can typically assist in bridging this information gap.